-The "middle of the road" scenario envisages that the historical patterns of development are continued throughout the 21st century.
-Following this projection, the population of the Republic of The Gambia will increase by 60% between 2016 and 2050 (World Bank Data), whereas GDP is expected to increase by almost 30-fold.
+The "middle of the road" scenario used in this risk profile envisages that the historical patterns of development are continued throughout the 21st century.
+Following this projection, Côte d'Ivoire's population will increase by 29% between 2016 and 2050 (World Bank Data), whereas GDP is expected to increase more than twelvefold.